gilliantatreau/Weather-App-in-Python/README.md

 ## Libraries Used
 - requests
-- import_ipynb (if the config file is not saved as a .py file and as a .ipynb file instead)
+- import_ipynb (if the config file is saved as a .ipynb file instead of a .py file)

 ## Contact
 Gillian Tatreau – gillie.tatreau97@gmail.com